 Many companies are measuring the wrong things and ending up with the wrong results.
 Many times we see organizations get stuck on measuring what’s easy instead of what’s useful.
 Or they focus on metrics that tell them whether they’ve succeeded or failed rather than measuring the behaviors that drive success.
 Predictive metrics are the solution to this problem.
 Predictive metrics are fundamentally different from results metrics in that they measure a process or behavior rather than an outcome.
 The Predictive Metrics Tree is a tool that ensures that what you’re measuring helps you achieve your program goals.
-It provides a direct line of sight between the project goal and the few (three to five) key metrics that predict the likelihood of achieving the desired goal.
+It provides a direct line of sight between the project plan and goal and the few (three to five) key metrics that predict the likelihood of achieving the desired goal.

 Benefits of the Predictive Metrics Tree

 - Measuring things that matter and key points – not just what is easy to measure

 - Measuring three to five elements instead of dozens allows the project leadership to focus on the most critical areas and make better decisions